Psychological and sociological effects of spaceflight

-Psychosocial issues on-orbit
+Psychosocial issues in-orbit

-Researchers have conducted two NASA-funded international studies of psychological and interpersonal issues during on-orbit missions to the Mir and the International Space Station.
+Researchers have conducted two NASA-funded international studies of psychological and interpersonal issues during in-orbit missions to the Mir and the International Space Station.
 Both crew members and mission control personnel were studied.
 The Mir sample involved 13 astronauts and cosmonauts and 58 American and Russian mission control personnel.
 The corresponding numbers in the ISS study were 17 space travelers and 128 people on Earth.
 Subjects completed a weekly questionnaire that included items from a number of valid and reliable measures that assessed mood and group dynamics.
 Both studies had similar findings.
 There was significant evidence for the displacement of tension and negative emotions from the crew members to mission control personnel.
 The support role of the commander was significantly and positively related to group cohesion among crew members, and both the task and support roles of the team leader were significantly related to cohesion among people in mission control.
 Crew members scored higher in cultural sophistication than mission control personnel.
 Russians reported greater language flexibility than Americans.
 Americans scored higher on a measure of work pressure than Russians, but Russians reported higher levels of tension on the ISS than Americans.
 There were no significant changes in levels of emotion and group interpersonal climate over time.
 Specifically, there was no evidence for a general worsening of mood and cohesion after the halfway point of the missions, an occurrence some have called the 3rd quarter phenomenon.

 Other psychosocial studies involving astronauts and cosmonauts have been conducted.
 In one, an analysis of speech patterns as well as subjective attitudes and personal values were measured in both on-orbit space crews and people working in space analog environments.
 The researchers found that, over time, these isolated groups showed decreases in the scope and content of their communications and a filtering in what they said to outside personnel, which was termed psychological closing.
 Crew members interacted less with some mission control personnel than others, perceiving them as opponents.
 This tendency of some crew members to become more egocentric was called autonomization.
 They also found that crew members became more cohesive by spending time together (for example, joint birthday celebrations), and that the presence of subgroups and outliers (e.g., scapegoats) negatively affected group cohesion.
 In a study of 12 ISS cosmonauts, researchers reported that personal values generally remained stable, with those related to the fulfillment of professional activities and good social relationships being rated most highly.